|1 Crore+ students have signed up on EduRev. Have you?|

 Q3.
 Why was Project Tiger launched?
 What are its objectives?
 What are its effects on the conservation of wildlife?

 Tiger is one of the key wildlife species in the faunal web.
 In 1973, government authorities realised that the tiger population had dwindled to 1827 from an estimated 55,000 at the turn of the century.
 The major threat to the tiger population includes poaching for trade, shrinking habitat, depletion of prey based species, growing human population and deforestation.
 Among these poaching for the trade of skins and bones is the primary reason behind the dwindling of the tiger population to such an extent, that it is on the verge of extinction.
 Since India and Nepal provide habitat to about two-thirds of the surviving tiger population in the world, these two countries became prime targets for poaching of tigers and illegal trading.
 Thus, the central government announced the Project Tiger with the objective of protecting this species which was gravely threatened.

 ‘Project Tiger’ one of the well-publicised wildlife campaigns in the world, was launched in India in 1973.

 The objectives of Project Tiger are as follows:

-(v) To conduct periodic censuses of tiger population.
+- To conduct periodic censuses of the tiger population.

-Ans: Indian forests are home to some of the traditional communities who are dependent on forests for their livelihood.
+Indian forests are home to some of the traditional communities that are dependent on forests for their livelihood.
 These local communities are struggling to conserve forests along with government officials in some areas and in many areas, villagers themselves are protecting the habitats and explicitly rejecting government involvement.

 In Sariska Tiger Reserve, Rajasthan, villagers have fought against mining and destruction of forest by citing the Wildlife Protection Act.